thebiggive/messages/Readme.md

 ## Changelog

+### v3.0.0

+v3 adds `$org_regulator` and `$org_regulator_numbers`.
+These are technically
+optional, but ClaimBot v1.3 will send claims in a way that only works when they are set appropriately (except for exempt charities).

+As it is effectively therefore a breaking release of the model already, we have also taken the opportunity to make the feedback fields `$submission_correlation_id`, `$response_success` and `$response_detail` snake case for consistency with the other properties.
+Implementations using camel case will break immediately upon upgrade until they are updated.

 ### v2.0.0

 v2 comes alongside a new assumption about what it means for donations to be sent back